blackhillsinfosec/FreeLabFriday_Labs/IntroClassFiles/Tools/IntroClass/WebTesting/WebTesting.md

 This shows that **ZAP** does a pretty good job of finding the easy to identify vulnerabilities.

+>[!IMPORTANT]
+>If you are not seeing the highest level alerts, it means that the python script was killed during the scan.<br>
+>If this happens, go back to your terminal and re-run the script.
+ZAP will finish scanning automatically.

 <!--

 REMOVED PER JOHNS REQUEST